New Hampshire Way contains affiliate links. If you make a purchase through these links, we will earn a commission at no extra cost to you. Thanks!

 New Hampshire is a state where people get around by driving.
 If you plan on visiting a brewery — or especially multiple breweries — please be sure to have a designated driver.

-However, if you don’t want to have a designated driver, our recommendation would be to go brewery-hopping in Portsmouth, Manchester, or Nashua, and get around with a combination of walking and Ubers or taxis.
+However, if you don’t want to have a designated driver, our recommendation is to go brewery-hopping in Portsmouth, Manchester, or Nashua, and get around with a combination of walking and Ubers or taxis.

 Portsmouth’s five breweries are within walking distance of each other; Manchester’s and Nashua’s breweries are a bit more spread out and you’ll need an Uber.